ipspace/blog/content/posts/2023/03/chatgpt-bgp-routing-security.md

 ### Lesson Learned

-Large language models still seem to be little more than stochastic parrots regardless of how well they perform on standardized tests[^ST], but you can get great results if you use them to implement smarter search or as a [front-end to another knowledge-based service](https://writings.stephenwolfram.com/2023/03/chatgpt-gets-its-wolfram-superpowers/).
+Large language models still seem to be little more than stochastic parrots, regardless of how well they perform on standardized tests[^ST], but you can get great results if you use them to implement smarter search or as a [front-end to another knowledge-based service](https://writings.stephenwolfram.com/2023/03/chatgpt-gets-its-wolfram-superpowers/).

-Obviously that approach wouldn't make VCs happy -- imagine you have to admit that instead of the first stepping stone toward Artificial General Intelligence you created a better user interface ;)
+Obviously, that approach wouldn't make VCs happy -- imagine you have to admit that instead of the first stepping stone toward Artificial General Intelligence, you created a better user interface ;)

 [^ST]: Or maybe that just validates the opinion many people have about standardized tests ;)

+### Repeating the Experiment in 2025 {#2025}

+I ran the same query in 2025 and got the [following response](https://chatgpt.com/share/680b8ea6-ab58-8000-964e-163bdcabf371):

+{{<figure src="/2023/03/chatgpt-bgp-2025-1.png">}}

+The vague and detail-less answer is a red flag in itself.
+Furthermore, I couldn't remember an outage affecting multiple Tier-1 providers in February 2024, so I asked for corroborating sources.
+I got another pile of generic nonsense with a link to [Cloudflare Internet Disruption Summary article](https://blog.cloudflare.com/q1-2024-internet-disruption-summary) in which the only notable events on February 22nd, 2024, were [Russian airstrikes on Ukraine](https://blog.cloudflare.com/q1-2024-internet-disruption-summary/#ukraine) and an [AT&T configuration SNAFU](https://blog.cloudflare.com/q1-2024-internet-disruption-summary/#at-t-united-states).

+However, ChatGPT (when prompted for sources) also provided an alternate response (with the reassuring "which one do you prefer" question).
+This response mentioned an [incident on June 2nd, 2023](https://labs.ripe.net/author/emileaben/unknown-attribute-28-a-source-of-entropy-in-interdomain-routing/) (so ChatGPT changed its mind when asked for sources, always a comforting thought) that vaguely resembles the criteria, mainly [along the lines of an old Russian joke](/2019/11/stretched-layer-2-subnets-in-azure/#joke).

+{{<figure src="/2023/03/chatgpt-bgp-2025-2.png">}}